jgibson2/wordle-solver/README.md

 ### The First Guess
 The optimal first guess can be determined by searching the entire space of guesses for the one that eliminates the most solutions, in expectation.
 Because each new game is independent, this can be used for every game.
-The optimal guess is **soare**, which is a type of young hawk, but you can set the tool to use a different word initially, or let it choose one itself (but be warned that this will take a long time).
+The optimal (one-step lookahead) guess is **soare**, which is a type of young hawk, but you can set the tool to use a different word initially, or let it choose one itself (but be warned that this will take a long time).

 ### Subsequent Guesses